Skip to main content

 Choose a Contractor You Can Trust

-Standard Gate Co is fully licensed, comprehensively insured, and brings years of experience to every installation throughout the Los Angeles area.
-We're proud of our work and happy to provide references, show you examples of completed projects, and answer any questions you have about our qualifications.
-Our detailed proposals clearly specify everything included, and our service team provides prompt, professional support after installation.
-Call (323) 488-GATE today to schedule a consultation and experience the difference that working with a true professional makes.
+Standard Gate Co brings professional gate and access-control experience to projects throughout the Los Angeles area, with insured operations and appropriate licensed trades involved where required.
+We're proud of our work and happy to provide references, show you examples of completed projects, and answer questions about project scope, responsibilities, and qualifications.
+Call (323) 488-GATE today to schedule a consultation.

 Standard Gate Co - Gate Operators and Access Control